xolox/python-proc/README.rst

     possibilities of the `proc` package and as a practical tool that is ready to be used on any Linux system that has Python and cron_ installed.

+ 4. **The proc.notify module:** Implements the command line program ``notify-send-headless`` which can be used to run the program ``notify-send`` in headless environments like cron jobs and system daemons.

 History
 -------